Saint Verhaegen: Wartime celebrations

+Post-WWII

-Immediately after the Second World War, flowers were placed at the grave of Frans Kufferath, a student who fell in 1940 and symbolises all students who died as soldiers or resistance members.
-Until the 1960s, students also visited the Tomb of the Unknown Soldier in Brussels during the morning programme.
-Since 1963, tribute has been paid at the National Shooting Range in Schaerbeek at the Enclosure of the executed, with a short biography of each executed student read aloud and a rose laid on their grave, accompanied by trumpet fanfare.
-On the Solbosch Campus, flowers are placed at the monument commemorating the victims of barbarity and, since 1997, at the monument ‘Groupe G’, a Belgian resistance group founded by former students of the universitythat initially consisted largely of students.
+Immediately after the Second World War, flowers were placed at Frans Kufferath's grave, a student who fell in 1940 and symbolises all students who died as soldiers or Resistance members.
+Until the 1960s, students also visited the Tomb of the Unknown Soldier during the morning programme.
+Since 1963, tribute has been paid at the Enclosure of the executed (former National Shooting Range) in Schaerbeek, with a short biography of each executed student read aloud and a rose laid on their grave, accompanied by trumpet fanfare.
+On the Solbosch campus, flowers are placed at the monument commemorating the victims of barbarity, and since 1997, at the Groupe G monument, a Belgian Resistance group founded by former students of the university and that initially consisted largely of students.

 Between the post-war period and 1969, Flemish students regularly used their speaking rights during Saint Verhaegen to demand the division of the university and the creation of a Dutch-speaking university in Brussels.
-These demands were eventually addressed with the division of the university into Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) in 1970, which gave the celebration a special significance for the Flemish student community.
+These demands were eventually addressed with the division of the university into the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) in 1970, which gave the celebration a special significance for the Flemish student community.

 From the late 1980s, stricter safety regulations were introduced.
 Supervisors were appointed to monitor floats, alcohol restrictions were enforced, and practices such as throwing flour were banned.
 Measures were added to encourage responsible drinking, including stands with water and soft drinks, lower-alcohol beer, plastic cups instead of glass, mobile toilets to prevent public urination, and awareness booths where participants could test their reflexes under simulated intoxication.

 In the same decade, the VUB community also paid tribute to the statue of Thyl and Nele at the Ixelles Ponds.
 The municipality of Ixelles had honoured the freethinking, anti-clerical author Charles De Coster fifteen years after his death with a monument representing the heroes of his book The Legend of Thyl Ulenspiegel and Lamme Goedzak.
-Thyl and Nele, part of the Geuzen legend, symbolise resistance against Spanish oppression as well as the integration of Flemish and Germanic mythology into Francophone literature in Belgium.
+Thyl and Nele, part of the Geuzen legend, symbolise resistance against Spanish oppression, as well as the integration of Flemish and Germanic mythology into Francophone literature in Belgium.